AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/quickstarts.md

 -   **Personalized Download**: The samples download.zip contains a private.key file and an adobe-dc-pdf-services-sdk-node-samples directory.
 Each sample directory contains the sample code as well as a preconfigured pdfservices-api-credentials.json file.
 -   **Non Personalized Download**: The samples download zip contains the private.key file and unconfigured pdfservices-api-credentials.json file.

-After downloading the zip, you can either run the samples in the zip directly, or you can replace the pdfservices-api-credentials.json and private.key files in the [sample code](http://www.adobe.com/go/pdftoolsapi_node_sample) with those in the zip.
+After downloading the zip, you can either run the samples in the zip directly, or you can replace the pdfservices-api-credentials.json and private.key files in the [Node.js sample code](http://www.adobe.com/go/pdftoolsapi_node_sample) with those in the zip.

 **Example pdfservices-api-credentials.json file**